Meghann Fahy: Theater

 During the summer of 2008, Fahy attended open calls and was cast as the standby for Jennifer Damiano as Natalie Goodman in Arena Stage's production of Next to Normal in late 2008.
 She remained with the cast during its transfer to the Booth Theatre on Broadway, which began previews on March 27, 2009.
-On July 19, 2010, after Damiano departed the cast to prepare for the Broadway musical Spider-Man: Turn Off the Dark the day prior, Fahy took over as the principal actor for Natalie along with Marin Mazzie as mother Diana and Jason Danieley as father Dan.
+On July 19, 2010, after Damiano departed the cast to prepare for the Broadway musical Spider-Man: Turn Off the Dark the day before, Fahy took over as the principal actor for Natalie along with Marin Mazzie as mother Diana and Jason Danieley as father Dan.
 MacKenzie Mauzy replaced her as the standby for Natalie.
 Fahy played the role on Broadway until its closing on January 16, 2011.

 In December 2010, it was announced that Fahy had been cast in readings of a stage adaptation based upon the 1992 Disney cult classic Newsies.
 Paper Mill Playhouse took on the musical for its 2011–12 season, with the production running from September 15 to October 16, 2011, though Fahy did not participate in that production.
 She has also recorded demos for composers' works, such as Bree Lowdermilk and Kait Kerrigan's The Unauthorized Autobiography of Samantha Brown in 2009, and continues to perform in concert revues as the title character as recently as March 1, 2011.

-In May 2011, Meghann briefly reprised her role as Natalie Goodman in the first national tour of Next to Normal in the first week of the St. Paul, Minnesota stop.
+In May 2011, Fahy briefly reprised her role as Natalie Goodman in the first national tour of Next to Normal in the first week of the St. Paul, Minnesota stop.
 Emma Hunton, who had been cast in the tour, took a leave of absence to complete a workshop in New York City.
 Fahy joined the rest of the principal tour cast for her stint: Alice Ripley as Diana, Asa Somers as Dan, Jeremy Kushnier as Dr. Madden, and Preston Sadleir as Henry.
 In July 2011, it was announced that Fahy had been cast in The Unauthorized Autobiography of Samantha Brown at Goodspeed Opera House.
 She reprised her role as the title character when performances began August 4, 2011, and continued through August 28, 2011.

 In January 2012, Fahy appeared in a one-night concert reading of Twilight: The Musical at New World Stages as Bella.
 In January 2015, Fahy participated in a production of We Are The Tigers at Feinstein's/54 Below, singing as Riley Williams.

+In fall 2015, Fahy starred Off-Broadway in Lost Girls at MCC Theater playing the role Penny.

+In winter 2017, Fahy starred in Penelope Skinner's play Linda at Manhattan Theatre Club Off-Broadway, playing a rock singer.